MrStahlfelge/lightblocks/README.md

 * Changes must not affect scoring of existing game modes
 * Falling Lightblocks means classic gameplay, though it is okay if some game modes are guideline

-For everyone wanting to contribute: Sorry for all the German comments and commit messages that will make it more difficult for you.
+For everyone viewing the source code: Sorry for all the German comments and commit messages that will make it more difficult for you.
 I didn't plan to open the source from the beginning, and I tend to write notes for myself in my native tongue.